 In the early days of setting up an online shop, a merchant only needs a third-party shipping provider.
 Once they get an order, they find the ordered product in their in-house inventory, put on their branded packaging, and hand it over to some third-party shipping provider, who then ships it to the customer.

 In many cases, the same company provides both Shipping & fulfillment services.
-So, if third-part companies already provide shipping & fulfillment services, how does Shopify coming into the equation help merchants?
+So, if third-party companies already provide shipping & fulfillment services, how does Shopify coming into the equation help merchants?

-Under the Shopify Shipping program, the company passes on these discounted rates, mostly in the range of 20%-50%, at no extra cost to merchants subscribed to any Shopify merchant plan.
+Under the Shopify Shipping program, the company passes on these discounted rates, as high as up to 88%, at no extra cost to merchants subscribed to any Shopify merchant plan.

 The Shipping program does contribute to Shopify’s bottom line, but it functions as a retention tool by increasing the platform switching cost for merchants.